ZohebAbai/Deep-Learning-Projects/README.md

 **Get a glimpse of how similar/different these libraries are:**
 [Pytorch vs Tensorflow on MNIST dataset](https://github.com/ZohebAbai/Deep-Learning-Projects/blob/master/Pytorch_vs_Tensorflow.ipynb)

-**In each notebook, we shall train using free Google Colab resources and eventually deploy them as  gradio/streamlit app.**
+**In each notebook, we shall train using free Google Colab resources and eventually deploy them as gradio/streamlit app (depending on projects).**

 ## Notebooks: